diogonapoles/isep-lapr2/docs/SprintC/US1/US1.md

 * A SNS User menu was added.

-* For some demonstration purposes some SNS Users and its schedules are bootstrapped while system starts.
+* For demonstration purposes, some SNS Users and its schedules are bootstrapped while system starts.

 # 7. Observations